WISCENTD-UPC/dhis2-api-wrapper/README.md

 + api.resourcesSummary(): Print a list with all the resources avaliable and their URLs.

-+ api.getOrganisationUnits(query = {}): Get organisation units.
-Additional filters can be passed as an object that is going to be added as query parameters.
++ api.getOrganisationUnits(): Get all organisation units.

 + api.getOrganisationUnit(id): Get additional information of an organisation unit given its ID.